kevinpapst/nginx-bakery/certificates/README.md

 Attention
 =========
 Be warned, that the include `includes/general/ssl.conf` uses this exact name and location.
-If you do not want the filename "server" or want to use another location (highly recommended), change "config.php" accordingly and regenerate the files.
+If you do not want the filename "server" or want to use another location (recommended), change "config.php" accordingly and regenerate the files.

 Warning!